cirpote/AgriColMap/README.md

 ## Building ##

-To build **MCAPS** on Ubuntu, type in a terminal the following command sequence.
+To build **AGRICOLMAP** on Ubuntu, type in a terminal the following command sequence.

 ```bash
 ## Creating the workspace